misyltoad/protongdb/README.md

 If the game crashes or you hit a breakpoint, you can run `wine-reload` to resolve any symbols, etc.

 You can then get a backtrace or step-through the code like a native app.

+Unlike Steam, environment variables are inherited from your environment, so specify them before `protongdb` (no need for `%command%` stuff).

 ## Special Thanks